Templates

 A Voice of the Customer (VoC) Translation Matrix is a tool used to bridge the gap between what a customer says and what your team actually needs to build.
 It helps strip away the emotion or vagueness of feedback to reveal the technical or operational requirements.

-Here is an example of a matrix for a SaaS Mobile App:
+Here is a simple example of a matrix for a SaaS Mobile App:

 Customer Verbatim Underlying Need CTQ Requirement Priority